Last Updated: July 16, 2026

 Ingredients:

-- 2-3 tablespoons dried Echinacea root or herb (chopped or powdered)
+- 2 to 3 tablespoons dried Echinacea root or herb (chopped or powdered)

 - 1 quart (4 cups) cool filtered water